dli1/dli1.github.io/content/_index.md

     content:
       title: Mentoring & Academic Service

-      items:
-        - title: Mentoring
-          description: I'm open to supervise master thesis in IR and NLP.
+      text: I'm open to supervise master thesis in IR and NLP.
 If you are a master AI student looking for internship, feel free to email me.
 At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.

+      content:
-        - title: Academic Service
+      title: Mentoring & Academic Service

-          description: acl
+      text: I'm open to supervise master thesis in IR and NLP.
+If you are a master AI student looking for internship, feel free to email me.
+At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.

     design:
-      columns: '2'
+      columns: '1'

   # - block: experience
   #   id: mentoring